Programs at Kootenai Health

 Helmet Safety – We provide helmet safety education and helmet inspections during our regular school and community events.
 Injury Prevention works with the Kootenai Foundation to provide helmets to children in need.
 While there is no concussion-proof helmet, a bike helmet can help protect your child or teen from a serious brain or head injury.
 Come to one of our many helmet safety events or find more resources on the Center for Disease Control and Prevention at cdc.gov/traumaticbraininjury.

-Water Safety – We work with the local Kootenai County Sheriff’s department to provide loaner life jackets at regional boat launches along with safety education for children.
-Kootenai Health also supports the third-grade swim program offered through the Kroc Center.
+Water Safety – We work with the local Kootenai County Sheriff’s department to provide hundreds of loaner life jackets at regional boat launches along with safety education for children.
+Reach out to the following groups for more information about their water safety programs:

 Car Seat Safety – We provide regular car seat checks for the community.
 Make an appointment by calling (208) 625-4642.